websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/liferay-workspace/creating-a-liferay-workspace.md

 # Creating A Liferay Workspace

-You can create a Liferay Workspace with either [Blade CLI](../blade-cli/installing-and-updating-blade-cli.md) or [Apache Maven](https://maven.apache.org).
-Liferay Workspaces created with Blade CLI are Gradle-based; Liferay Workspaces created with Maven are (obviously) Maven-based.
+You can create a Liferay Workspace with [Blade CLI](../blade-cli/installing-and-updating-blade-cli.md) or manually.

 ## Creating a Liferay Workspace with Blade CLI